-Thank you for the opportunity to provide comments on the Committee's proposed changes to the Pennsylvania Rules of Criminal Procedure.
-If you have any questions or concerns regarding our input, please do not hesitate to contact us by phone, at (717) 998-1297, or by email, at maraleen.shields@pacourts.us or brendan.bertig@pacourts.us.
-We look forward to continuing to work with you to draft and implement state rules that advance the equitable administration of justice in our Commonwealth.
+Thank you for the opportunity to provide comments on the Rules Committee's proposed changes to the Pennsylvania Rules of Criminal Procedure.
+If you have any questions or concerns regarding our input, please do not hesitate to contact us by phone, at (717) 231-9555, ext.
+4138, or by email, at maraleen.shields@pacourts.us or brendan.bertig@pacourts.us.
+We look forward to continuing to work with you to draft and implement state rules that advance justice in our Commonwealth.